 While it’s true that verbal contracts are legally recognized, the problem lies in the inherent lack of proof or evidence of what was agreed upon.
 The best way to protect yourself and your business from a legal standpoint is to get things in writing.

-A proper contract will include verbiage that outlines the terms of the project, and declares your relationship with your client as that of a consultant or contractor.
+A proper independent contractor agreement will include verbiage that outlines the terms of the project, and declares your relationship with your client as that of a consultant or contractor.
 This could be helpful should you ever need to prove consultant status for tax or other financial purposes.

 This also serves to protect your client.
 If a company misclassifies an employee as an independent contractor, they can be held liable for fines, penalties, and even class-action lawsuits.